veekaybee/viberary/src/api/templates/readme.md

 # Architecting Semantic Search

 ---
-There are several stages to building semantic search that overlap closely with the classical stages of [a four-stage recommender system](https://medium.com/nvidia-merlin/recommender-systems-not-just-recommender-models-485c161c755e):
+There are several stages to building semantic search that are related to some of the stages in [a traditional four-stage recommender system](https://medium.com/nvidia-merlin/recommender-systems-not-just-recommender-models-485c161c755e):

 <img src="static/assets/img/model_steps.png" alt="drawing" class="img-fluid" width="600"/>

 1. Data Collection
 2. Modeling and generating embeddings
 3. Indexing the embeddings
-4. Model Inference, inclduing filtering,
+4. Model Inference, inclduing filtering

 and a fifth stage that's often not included in search/recsys architectures but that's just as important, Search/Conversational UX design.

 Most [search and recommendation architectures](https://eugeneyan.com/writing/system-design-for-discovery/) share a foundational set of commonalities that we've been developing for years.
-It's interesting to note that [Tapestry](https://dl.acm.org/doi/pdf/10.1145/138859.138867), one of the first industrial recommender systems created in the 1990s to collaboratively filter newsletters, has an extremely similar structure to any search and recommendation system today, including components for indexing and filtering.
+It's interesting to note that [Tapestry](https://dl.acm.org/doi/pdf/10.1145/138859.138867), one of the first industrial recommender systems created in the 1990s to collaboratively filter emails, has an extremely similar structure to any search and recommendation system today, including components for indexing and filtering.

 <img src="static/assets/img/tapestry.png" alt="drawing" class="img-fluid" width="600"/>